Other notable areas in the downtown area include Bastion Square, Market Square, Douglas Street, Blanchard Street, Fort Street and Rockland Avenue.

 Like Oak Bay, Gordon Head isn’t actually within the City of Victoria.
 Unlike Oak Bay, however, it’s not its own municipality – it’s part of the municipality of Saanich.
 Saanich is a large municipality, both by land mass and population.

 Gordon Head borders both Victoria and Oak Bay.
-The University of Victoria in fact is half in Oak Bay and half in the Saanich neighbourhood of Gordon Head.
+The University of Victoria is half in Oak Bay and half in the Saanich neighbourhood of Gordon Head.
 Mount Doug Park is also in Gordon Head and boasts some of the finest views of the region, much like Mount Tolmie which is also in Saanich but not Gordon Head.

 As mentioned above, Douglas Street turns into the Trans-Canada Highway which connects Victoria with the rest of Vancouver Island.
 Points of interest along the #1 Highway but still within Greater Victoria include Thetis Lake Regional Park and Goldstream Provincial Park.